 I packed all our bags that day, and the next morning we began the two-day drive back home with my husband, STILL debilitated by vertigo, having to lay down on a makeshift bed in the back of the large SUV adjacent to all our luggage.
 Mind you, I was greatly bothered that he was not protected with a seat belt, but he absolutely could NOT travel otherwise.
 Praise God, He had our two daughters riding by faith with us in that SUV as well, KNOWING that angels were protecting the vehicle from any harm (Psalm 91:9-11).

 Please understand that the first few hours of the drive were nevertheless VERY challenging for me, requiring everything within me to simply STAND and REMAIN STANDING where our heavenly Father had us: in the heavenly realms at His right hand in Christ Jesus (Eph.
 6:13, 2:6).
 Do I have an amen?
 This part of our spiritual battle – standing firm, persevering in the faith – is essential if we are to overcome the powers and principalities, the giants we must displace from our Promised Land as Joshua and Caleb did, in order to receive our inheritance.
-Recall that of the millions of Hebrews who crossed the Red Sea, Joshua and Caleb are the ONLY two who crossed the flood-stage Jordan River 40 years later and THEN successfully fought off the Nephilim giants in Canaan, thereby receiving their inheritance (see Numbers 13:33; Judges 1:20)!
+Recall that of the millions of Hebrews who crossed the Red Sea, Joshua and Caleb are the ONLY two over the age of twenty who crossed the flood-stage Jordan River 40 years later and THEN successfully fought off the Nephilim giants in Canaan, thereby receiving their inheritance (see Numbers 13:33; Numbers 14:29; Judges 1:20)!

 By the end of the first day of the long drive back to Texas, my husband was finally able to sit up in the back seat next to one of our daughters with his head cushioned against a window: the vertigo had ceased.
 Of course the victory, already obtained in the heavenly realms the moment that God’s omnipotent word was spoken in faith through our lips, eventually became fully manifest in the physical realm within a couple of days.
 The very real and nasty physical symptoms HAD to bow down to Jesus’ authority.